bvwelch/fcd/README.md

       # i.e bring up menu of file /home/preston/.dirstack select one from menu
       #     then cd to there and do a fcdhere resetting DIRFILE to where the cd took you.

+      # a convention I use is every DIRFILE has it current path as the first entry.